DavidKendall/kf6010/index.md

 Summative assessment comprises:

   * A portfolio of work relating to the syllabus topics, carried out over the semester and submitted in week 12.
 Typically one exercise per major topic which may involve: a small research activity, programming, or a pen and paper exercise as appropriate.
+This is a single assessment, contributing 100% of the module mark.

 Formative assessment comprises a variety of theoretical and practical exercises with opportunities for discussion with tutors and colleagues.